RickStrahl/WebPackageViewer/README.md

 Output is the package EXE file to create - specify a path here.

 ZipFolder specifies folder to zip up and attach.
 This file zips up the folder and all its subfolders which is then unpacked when running the Exe.

 Alternately you can use `--zipfile` and specify a custom Zip file that you've created.
 This is great if you use an application to automate this process when you need to add a few additional files to the zip file for example.

+## Unpackaging
+Unpackaging is internally used by the generated EXE but you can also use it explicitly to unzip a folder and separate out the Exe and data file.

 ## Example: Integrating Package Generation in an Application
 For a more sophisticated scenario, if you want to generate a package in code as part of an application, here's an example how I create the executable for Documentation Monster.